Libraries, Archives, Collections

 - Librivox: Free audiobooks (YMMV re: quality)

 - Hoopla & RB Digital: SFPL card gets you a login to these streaming/ebook/audiobook services.
 Their interfaces are a little clunky, but whatever.
-Hoopla also now has a selection of courses "The Great Courses."
+Hoopla also now has a few classes from "The Great Courses."

 - IMSLP: Free sheet music, audio recordings, and MIDI files.